yadunut/orbital-react-native-2023/slides/part2.md

 +  },
 ```
 ---

-# Setting up Supabase
-- Create an Account on Supabase
--
+# Building a Login and Signup page with Supabase Authentication